CPP Death Benefit Requirements in Canada (2025)

 The applicant—whether it's the executor of the estate or someone else—must also provide proper documentation to prove eligibility and process the claim.

-Who Can Apply for the Benefit?
+Who Can Apply for the CPP Death Benefit?

 The first priority for receiving the death benefit is given to the estate of the deceased.
 The executor named in the will (or the administrator appointed by a court) is typically the one responsible for submitting the application.